 Property values fluctuate.
 You can ofter discover trends when you study home values over time.
 Your property may be worth more in the summer than it is in the winter, or vice versa.
 While this isn’t true for every property, some property values will fluctuate based on the season, demand, and availability.
 As a homeowner, it’s important to always keep your eye on the market.
 This will help you sell at the time of year that will be the most profitable for you so you can sell your house for as much as possible.

 What To Watch Out For…

 Keep in mind that it is not unheard of for an agent to inflate the asking price in order to get a signed agreement.
-By knowing the value before going into a sale, you will have the upper hand and will ultimately be able to receive the best outcome when selling your Southern California house.
+By knowing the value before going into a sale, you will have the upper hand and will ultimately be able to receive the best outcome when selling your Greater Los Angeles house.

 Don’t forget about the land your property is sitting on.
 Some locations are more valuable than others.
 While double and triple lots will be worth much more.
 Make sure the land is buildable and doesn’t have any problems that can lower the value of your property.